 Six Tips for Successful Interest-Based Problem Solving

 Michael Hurley was the education director for the Coalition of Kaiser Permanente Unions for several years, and he and his team designed many of the LMP programs used to support unit-based team education.
-Since 2006, he has been national coordinator for the Colorado region.
+He currently serves as the LMP training manager in Colorado.

 1. Know why we use interest-based problem solving